 Thursday AM Forecast: Temperatures will approach 70 today

-f you don’t reach 70° today, it will be really close!
+If you don’t reach 70° today, it will be really close!

 THE FORECAST